rosco-m68k/cpm68k/README.md

 Details on the board:
 https://rosco-m68k.com/

-Links to documents on cpm68k and David Wildie's work on a S100 SBC on which this code is derived. http://www.s100computers.com/Software%20Folder/CPM68K/CPM68K%20Software.htm https://github.com/dwildie/cpm-68k
+Links to documents on cpm68k and Damian Wildie's work on a S100 SBC on which this code is derived. http://www.s100computers.com/Software%20Folder/CPM68K/CPM68K%20Software.htm https://github.com/dwildie/cpm-68k